 Before seeing your advisor, please prepare by doing the following:

-1. Check the updated course offerings on the department's web site.
-Update or create your 4-year plan if you don't already have one.
+1. Check the updated course offerings on the department's web site, and update or create your 4-year plan if you don't already have one.
 Use one of the 4-year plan templates in the navigation menu to the left.

 2. Bring a checklist of major courses, with completed and planned courses noted.
 (See Major Requirements in the nav menu on the left.)

 3. Select your courses in WebAdvisor (with days and times) and bring a list of those courses with you.
 Be sure to take into account your required major courses, course prerequisites, and general education course needs.